Kitrinx/Atari7800_MiSTer/README.md

 - Osman Celimli for his DMA timing traces and experience.
 - Robert Tuccitto for the extensive palette information.
 - Remowilliams for testing a zillion games for me on real hardware.
+- Alan Steremberg for getting access to valuable documentation.